 In my opinion, narrative heavy games benefit from diegetic approaches.
 Whereas games that are more about the player's experience, and not the player character's story benefit from a non-diegetic approach.
 Or if your game has BOTH a strong narrative and a lot of expressive gameplay, it might be worth making multiple trailers.

-Next week I'm going to talk about trailers framed by non-diegetic narrators, that say up front: "Hey, this is a video game, this is what you do."
+In Part 3 I talk about trailers framed by non-diegetic narrators, that say up front: "Hey, this is a video game, this is what you do."
+Read it here!